cbuchner1/ccminer/README.txt

                           penta       use to mine Joincoin / Pentablake pluck       use to mine Supcoin
                           quark       use to mine Quarkcoin
-                          qubit       use to mine Qubit Algo
+                          qubit       use to mine Qubit
+                          scrypt      use to mine Scrypt
                           s3          use to mine 1coin
                           skein       use to mine Skeincoin
                           skein2      use to mine Woodcoin